ldesousa/geopython-workshop/web/docs/index.md

 ### Optional requirements

 Users may optionally install [QGIS](https://qgis.org) as a GIS data viewer.
-QGIS is a multiplatform open source desktop application for geospatial data.
+QGIS is a free and open-source cross-platform desktop geographic information system application that supports viewing, editing, and analysis of geospatial data.

 ## Data